lnrdmlt/ColorCoin/README.md

 - There are 100 NFTs minted.
 - The creator of ColorCoin, me, mints the NFTs.
 - We distribute ColorCoin to known Wallet Address, but then keep the remainding within the contract creator's wallet.
-- Each coin will have a colored thumbnail image. hen distributes them.
+- Each coin will have a colored thumbnail image.
 - We will use ERC 721.
 - The "uniqueness" of each NFT is the color of the coin.
 - The NFT changes everytime it is traded.
-We will use a HSL color model, either adding __ to the hue.
+We will use a HSL color model, either adding 10 to the hue.
 - Each Token will have a name, number, color.

 ## NICE TO HAVE